 Findings Supporting Evidence While teachers do collect data on an individual level, PLCs lluminate focus strongly on data to build common pacing across grade levels and disciplines and to assess student learning.
-PLC minutes Teachers within each PLC also use data to evaluate the CFAs effectiveness of their own instruction as well as identify student strengths and weaknesses.
-Teachers share successes HesperiaOnline.com and struggles in order to affect the maximum level of student success.
-Google Forms/Google Classroom Teachers are trained in the use of Illuminate in order to Other web-based diagnostics access and disaggregate data.
-Illuminate is also used to generate standards-based assessments which can be pulled from a bank of Common Core sanctioned questions.
-PLCs Turning Point
+PLC minutes eachers within each PLC also use data to evaluate the effectiveness of their own instruction as well as identify tudent strengths and weaknesses.
+Teachers share successes CFAs HesperiaOnline.com and struggles in order to affect the maximum level of Google Forms/Google student success.
+Classroom Teachers are trained in the use of Illuminate in order to access and disaggregate data.
+Illuminate is also used to Other web-based diagnostics generate standards-based assessments which can be pull Turning Point from a bank of Common Core sanctioned questions.
+PLCs